 Two major airports serve the area, Cancun and Cozumel.
 If you fly into Cancun then the next step is to take the ferry over to the island of Cozumel.
 We did not use this method but some of our traveling mates did.
-It is do-able as a manual wheelchair user but labor intensive and not highly accessible.
+It is doable as a manual wheelchair user but labor intensive and not highly accessible.
 I recommend flying directly into Cozumel.
-It is a small, one story airport but the staff is phenomenal at boarding and de-planeing individuals with mobility impairments.
-There are no jetways and the stairs are fairly steep.
-However, airport staff are efficient and safe at assisting individuals into the aisle chair, carrying them down the stairs, and having wheelchairs ready.
+It is a small, one-story airport but the staff is phenomenal at boarding and deplaning individuals with mobility impairments.
+There is no jetway and the stairs are fairly steep.
+However, airport staff is efficient and safe at assisting individuals into the aisle chair, carrying them down the stairs, and having wheelchairs ready.
 I felt very safe with the crew.
 There were 4 wheelchair users on our arriving flight and we were all off and in the terminal in 20 minutes.
 That’s a miracle!

-A limited number of wheelchair lift taxi’s are available in Cozumel or if you are able to transfer take a car taxi to your hotel.
-Be aware, once you get through customs you will be bombarded by people in white polos and navy pants saying they can help with transportation, these are time share representatives.
+A limited number of wheelchair lift taxis are available in Cozumel or if you are able to transfer take a car taxi to your hotel.
+Be aware, that once you get through customs you will be bombarded by people saying they can help with transportation, these are timeshare representatives.
 Taxi lines are outside.

-The pool has a various level shallow entry starting at a few inches deep but no lift.
+The pool has various levels of shallow entries starting at a few inches deep but no lift.
 Brave wheelers pulled up to the edge and rolled into the deep end.
 I prefer pulling a beach chair to the shallow end and completing a multi-step transfer (chair to beach chair to shallow level).